aalitor/Job-Shop-Scheduling-Genetic-Algorithm/README.md

 # Scheduling-with-Genetic-Algorithm
+<h3>This project is open for public use, but please cite this page as main resource.</h3>

 Job Shop Scheduling Solver using Genetic Algorithm

 This solver application was made for a graduation project in industrial engineering department.